Natural Gas Futures & Options Expiry 2026

 • Global Developments

 Trade policies, geopolitical events, and international relations may also affect natural gas prices.
-For instance, any supply disruption from a major producing country or changes in import/export policies may affect the demand and supply balance.
+For instance, any supply disruption from a major producing country or changes in import/export policies may affect the balance between demand and supply.

 • Prices of Other Fuels

-In case prices increase for alternative fuels like coal and oil, demand for natural gas may go up, thereby impacting the prices of the commodity.
+If prices of alternative fuels like coal and oil rise, demand for natural gas may increase, thereby affecting its prices.

 • Speculation

-Speculative trading may also have an impact, particularly around the time of contract expiry.
-Traders may forecast future price movements based on their expectations, which can lead to increased volatility in prices.
+Speculative trading may also affect prices, particularly around contract expiry.
+Traders may forecast future price movements based on their expectations, which can increase volatility.

 • Liquidity